droppiq/chatgpt-excel/README.md

 # ChatGPT for Excel
-ChatGPT for Excel using VBA, for those that have an older version of Excel or when Copilot is disabled, e.g. through company policy.
+ChatGPT for Excel using VBA, bringing the power of AI to any version of Excel.

 ## Usage
 Formula requires a `prompt`, `model`, `reasoning-level`, and `api-key`: